kristojorg/bp/v1/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](#running-tests) for more information.

 ### `npm run build`